 Cambodia is not as famous as Thailand when it comes to islands, paradisiac beaches, coral reefs and scuba diving.
 And this is all for the best, I am telling myself as I am writing this article from the fishing village M’Pai on the small island of Koh Rong Samloem in Southern Cambodia.
 Feet in the sand, I am sipping a delicious mango shake at a small wooden shack headed by a Cambodian family, overlooking the pier with its colourful wooden fishing boats and the beautiful bay where the turquoise water meets the fine sand beach.
 Not spoiled by mass tourism and conserving its low-key vibes, this setting seems to be postcard-perfect…

 And it is.
 To the point where it is hard to leave the island.
 Almost every resident was only passing through!
-“I have been on the island for 5 years now”, explains Tom, dive instructor at Cambodian Diving Group.
-Indeed, as a dive instructor, it is easy to see why Tom is still here.
+“I have been on the island for 5 years now”, explains Tom Mellon, former military diver and current dive instructor at Cambodian Diving Group.
+Indeed, it is easy to see why Tom fell in love with the Cambodian underwater world.
 With about 12 shallow dive spots only a 5-to-10 minute boat ride away from M’Pai, the diving is excellent with reef drift dives either on an artificial reef like at Papa’s boat, or on the natural reef such as the back door spot, with its very rich variety of coral reefs hosting some of the world’s rarest and most beautiful!

 If dive sites are excellent, it doesn’t mean that the reef hasn’t started to be destroyed and is not under critical threats.